hpssjellis/maker100-eco/price-list-2024.md

-Recently I improved the clip to  [seeed-sketches/xiao-big-clip-clip11b.stl](./seeed-sketches/xiao-big-clip-clip11b.stl)
+Recently I improved the clip to  [seeed-sketches/xiao-big-clip-clip11b.stl](./seeed-sketches/xiao-big-clip-clip11b.stl)   I tried to make it tighter onto the XIAO and labelled with boot and reset but the other versions were not as good as this one.

 <img width="89" alt="image" src="https://github.com/hpssjellis/maker100-eco/assets/5605614/2d273502-f354-4081-acac-e258c34d29c5">